tobiasorth1/text-highlighter/README.md

 - Use `^` and `$` for line anchors (multiline mode is enabled)
 - For lines longer than 72 chars: `^.{73,}$`
 - For matching at start of line: `^pattern`

+## Found Bugs or Want to Contribute?

+Head to https://github.com/tobiasorth1/text-highlighter/issues and report your problems as issue.
+Please describe your workflow and document what is not working.
+Or fix the problem yourself and open a PR.

 ## Development Instructions